-Western Australia Public Holidays 2017Today – 22 July 2017 – is not a holiday in Western Australia.
+Western Australia Public Holidays 2017Today – 25 September 2017 – is a holiday in Western Australia for Queen's Birthday.

 This page contains a calendar of all 2017 public holidays for Western Australia.
 These dates may be modified as official changes are announced, so please check back regularly for updates.